Rebecca De Mornay: Personal life

 De Mornay dated actor Harry Dean Stanton in the early 1980s.
-They met in 1981 on the set of One From the Heart and dated until De Mornay and Tom Cruise began an affair while filming Risky Business in 1982.
-De Mornay and Cruise broke up in 1985.
+They met in 1981 on the set of One from the Heart and dated until De Mornay and Tom Cruise began an affair while filming Risky Business in 1982.
+De Mornay and Cruise parted in 1985.

 De Mornay married writer Bruce Wagner on December 16, 1986; they divorced in 1990.

 De Mornay subsequently dated and was briefly engaged to singer Leonard Cohen.
 She co-produced Cohen's 1992 album The Future, which is also dedicated to her.

-De Mornay was in a relationship with actor turned sportcaster Patrick O'Neal.
+De Mornay was in a relationship with actor turned sportscaster Patrick O'Neal.
 They have two daughters together.